JayKubJK/JayKubJK/README.md

 </div>

 * These are two programming languages that I use for the games they're from respectively.
 Click on the icons to go to the game they're from!
-* Protoflux is a node-based sequential programming language similar to that of Blueprint in Unreal Engine where you connect wires into other nodes to do things
-* Hypercube is a node-based sequential programming language similar to that of Scratch where you connect blocks of code into each other to do things

 ### Knowledgeable in
 <div>